-Risk Factors: signs that FGM may occur Signs that FGM has occurred A relative or someone known as a 'cutter' visiting from abroad.
-A special occasion or ceremony takes place where a girl 'becomes a woman' or is 'prepared for marriage'.
-A female relative, like a mother, sister or aunt has undergone FGM.
-A family arranges a long holiday overseas or visits a family abroad during the summer holidays.
-A girl has an unexpected or long absence from school.
-A girl struggles to keep up in school or a change in behaviour occurs.
-A girl runs away - or plans to run away - from home.
-Spending longer in the bathroom or toilet.
-Appearing quiet, anxious or depressed.
-Acting differently after an absence from school Reluctance to go to the doctors or have routine medical examinations.
-Asking for help - though they might not be explicit about the problem because they're scared or you have any concerns about a child's welfare.
-This is available within the staff safeguarding folders and reinforced regularly within training and communication.
+Risk Factors: signs that FGM may occur

+- A relative or someone known as a 'cutter' visiting from abroad. - A special occasion or ceremony takes place where a girl 'becomes a woman' or is 'prepared for marriage'. - A female relative, like a mother, sister or aunt has undergone FGM. - A family arranges a long holiday overseas or visits a family abroad during the summer holidays. - A girl has an unexpected or long absence from school. - A girl struggles to keep up in school or a change in behaviour occurs. - A girl runs away or plans to run away from home.